Blog post: 5 minute read but take your time. 😉

 - It is a boundary for storage – the amount of storage is allocated per site collection.
 You can also configure a site collection to be isolated to its own database (SharePoint on-premises).

-- It is a boundary for search although you can extend search results across multiple site collections and target search to a single site within a site collection with search configuration.
+- It is a boundary for search although you can extend search results across multiple site collections and target search to a single site within a site collection with search configuration and using the new SharePoint Hub site.

 - The new Retention Labels/Retention Policies are published at a site collection level.
 This means if you want to only publish a label for a particular workspace, then it is best if the workspace is a site collection.
 Conversely, if you want to exclude a label from showing in a particular workspace, then this can only be done by excluding the site collection.